Updated on 2026-05-08 GMT+08:00

 This section describes how to buy a GeminiDB HBase instance.

 GeminiDB Cassandra, DynamoDB-Compatible, and HBase instances of each tenant share a quota.
 Each tenant can create a maximum of 50 instances by default.
-To request a higher quota, choose Service Tickets > Create Service Ticket in the upper right corner of the console and contact customer service personnel.
+To request a higher quota, choose Service Tickets > Create Service Ticket in the upper right corner of the console and contact the customer service.

 Prerequisites